cnlab/LP2-wellbeing-prediction/README.md

 ### Makefile reproduction (prefered)

 This Makefile automates the process of running R Markdown analyses for three studies (Study1, Study2, and Study3).
-It allows users to execute all analyses or specific study components efficiently using `make` commands.
+It allows users to execute all analyses or specific study components efficiently using `make` commands. helping to preserve reproducibility

 ### Requirements

 -   Before using this Makefile, ensure you have:
 -   R installed on your system.
 -   The rmarkdown package installed (install.packages("rmarkdown")).
 -   A working directory set to the location of the Makefile.
 -   Ensure that you have downloaded the following folders from [OSF](https://osf.io/phguw/?view_only=f87fcacdf75e4eb29aaa9792c98623b7) and have them in the directory `/Desktop/LP2-wellbeing-prediction`

     -   `/models`
     -   `/supp`
     -   `/embeddings`

 ### Basic Usage